Bangladesh face steep challenge as India declare after 343-run lead in Indore Test

 Sports Correspondent, bdnews24.com

-Bangladesh are fighting to stave off defeat as they begin their second innings of the Test match against India after the hosts declared overnight with a lead of 343 runs in Indore.
+Bangladesh are fighting to stave off an innings defeat against India after the hosts declared overnight with a lead of 343 runs in the first Test at Indore.

 But the Tigers were dealt an early blow after opener Imrul Kayes (6) was bowled by seamer Umesh Yadav with the score at 10.